 What is Radiation Therapy?

-Radiation therapy, also known as radiation oncology or therapeutic radiology, is the treatment of cancer and other diseases with radiation.
+At Summit Healthcare, we offer radiation therapy as a treatment for those who are diagnosed with cancer.
+Radiation therapy, also known as radiation oncology or therapeutic radiology, uses radiation to treat cancer as well as other diseases.
 Radiation therapy falls under the branch of medicine known as oncology.
 Oncology involves the diagnosis and treatment of cancer.
 Due to recent advancements in medicine and technology we have been able to treat cancer with precision and efficiency like never before.

 Radiation comes in various forms and kills cancer cells by preventing them from multiplying.
 Oncologists can deliver radiation with incredible accuracy which allows them to target tumors while leaving healthy tissue unharmed.
 Patients can receive therapeutic radiology to cure, control, or alleviate some of the symptoms associated with cancer.
 Additionally, radiation therapy may be able to eliminate the need for surgery altogether.